jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Then the data model stores data, that is the user's OWN data, the data model should be completely open, as far as reporting command IO to the user.

-You could say: an authoring company might not might expose the data model of its programs, even when it is the user's own data.
+You could say: an authoring company might not expose the data model of its programs, even when it is the user's own data.
 But strong security with a user choice based on command IO requires the data model to be open.

 You might look at the belangen of the user and the author of the software: It is the software author's data model, but it is the user's own data, so why should a software author not be completely open about what it might with the user's data.